jacopofar/liveJSONAutomata/README.md

 -------
 The code is released under BSD license, you can freely use, copy, study and modify it as defined in the note inside the script.

-The JSON editor is based on ACE AJAX editor, see http://ace.ajax.org/
+The embedded JSON editor is based on ACE AJAX editor, see http://ace.ajax.org/

 TODO
 ----